QuaSi-Software/SoDeLe/README.md

 The coefficients for the PV Modules and Inverters are from the [System Advisor Model (SAM) by National Renewable Energy Laboratory](https://github.com/NREL/SAM/tree/develop/deploy/libraries) and from the [pvlib repository](https://github.com/pvlib/pvlib-python/tree/main/pvlib/data).

-The included weather files originates from the [Klimaberatungsmodul](https://kunden.dwd.de/obt/) of the German Weather Service (DWD) converted using the [EnergyPlus� Weather Converter](https://bigladdersoftware.com/epx/docs/8-3/auxiliary-programs/using-the-weather-converter.html).
+The included weather files originates from the [Klimaberatungsmodul](https://kunden.dwd.de/obt/) of the German Weather Service (DWD) converted using the [EnergyPlus© Weather Converter](https://bigladdersoftware.com/epx/docs/8-3/auxiliary-programs/using-the-weather-converter.html).

 The licenses are included in the respecitve folders.